Welcome everybody to the Nursery section of the website.

 Please provide your child with spare clothes clearly labelled that can stay on their peg in one of our spare bags in case of any accidents.

-This half term we will be doing lots of fine and gross motor skills through play; using big sheets of paper, paint brushes and paint to create large scale paintings.
+This term, we will be doing lots of fine and gross motor skills through play; using big sheets of paper, paint brushes and paint to create large scale paintings.
 We will have challenges in the indoor and outdoor classroom- using tweezers, bouncing and catching balls, painting using the large brushes outdoors and mark making in coloured sand.
 We will also be using the outdoor obstacle course to develop our gross motor skills, negotiate space and collaborate with others to manage large items, such as blocks, crates, wooden planks and tyres.
+To develop our fine motor skills further, we will use a wide range of one handed tools and equipment.
+We will also enhance these skills in our funky fingers area, threading, completing puzzles and using tweezers.

 We will be continuing to make positive relationships with our peers and staff, we will be encouraging children's to share, take turns and play co-operatively with others.
 We will also be developing our communication skills and having WELLCOMM groups to support this.
 The children are learning to be independent in Nursery as much as possible, choosing where to play and interact with others and accessing resources independently and using their own thoughts and ideas when in provision.